newbanner1d.jpg

 Roses and Nails

-The entire contents of my studio and library, old book pages, works in progress, and art supplies, are still in boxes and bins waiting to be moved and reorganized.
+The entire contents of the studio and library, old book pages, works in progress, and art supplies, are still in boxes and bins waiting to be moved and reorganized.
 I’ll have to content myself with garden photographs, beginning with the ridiculous amount of allotment pictures from a recent trip to Boston.
 The light, the sky, the weather, and the scarcity of other wandering bodies made it a perfect day for taking photographs.
 There are a few more in my previous post and a full set on Flickr.

 perfect sky day